The Mystery Language

 Nicolas Poussin—'Danse de la Musique du Temps'—1640, oil on canvas

-Nowadays a statement is sometimes said to be mythical in proportion to its being untrue; but the ancient mythology was not a system or mode of falsifying in that sense.
+Nowadays a statement is sometimes said to be mythical in proportion to its being untrue, such as we find in Merriam-Webster's definition of something "lacking factual basis or historical validity."
+But the ancient mythology was not a system or mode of falsifying in that sense.
 Its fables were the means of conveying facts; they were neither forgeries nor fictions.
 We gave you an example of this in the afterword to our article on the occult symbolism in The Magic Flute, when we discussed the reasons why the ancient Egyptians chose to portray the Moon as a cat.
 That example is well worth repeating.
 The Egyptian sages were not so ignorant as to suppose that the moon was a cat; nor did their wandering fancies see any likeness in the moon to a cat; nor was a cat-myth any mere expansion of verbal metaphor; nor had they any intention of making puzzles or riddles to baffle future generations.
 They had observed the simple FACT that the cat saw in the dark, and that her eyes became full-orbed, and grew most luminous by night.
 As the moon was the seer by night, and the cat was its equivalent on the earth, they adopted it as a representative, natural sign or symbol of the Moon.
 The word for cat in Egyptian is mau, which denotes the seer, from mau, to see.
 The moon as cat was the eye of the sun, because it reflected the solar light.
 This example shows that far from being untrue, the cat myth is a thoroughly scientific and very correct exposition of an astronomical fact and the occult truths it conceals.

-The study of the hidden meaning in every religious and profane legend, of whatsoever nation, large or small, formed a large part of the curriculum of the Ancient Mystery Schools of Egypt and Greece, and we may say, still does, within the few truly great occult orders that still exist in the world today.
+The study of the hidden meaning in every religious and profane legend, of whatsoever nation, large or small, formed a large part of the curriculum of the Mystery Schools of ancient Egypt, Greece, India and other places.
 As we said in our previous articles about symbolism, there is no mythological story, no traditional event in the folk-lore of any nation, at any time, that is pure fiction.
 On the contrary, every one of such narratives has an actual, historical lining to it.
 In this we disagree with those scholars, past and present, who, however great their reputation, find in every myth nothing but additional proofs of the superstitious fancies of the ancients.
 Such superficial thinkers were admirably disposed of during the 19th century by Gerald Massey, whose researches into the mythology and religion of ancient Egypt have never been equalled.

 The prevailing view among such scholars is that mythology is a disease which springs up at a peculiar stage of human culture.
 They conceive early man in their own likeness, and look upon him as perversely prone to self-mystification and delusion, or, as one contemporary 'cultural' anthropologist recently put it: "subject to seeing things that are not there."
 The origin and meaning of mythology have been missed altogether by these self-appointed experts.
 Mythology was founded on natural facts, and is still verifiable in phenomena.
 There is nothing foolish, fanciful or irrational in it, when considered in the light of the occult scientific Laws of evolution, and when its mode of expression by sign-language is thoroughly understood.
 The folly lies in mistaking it for human history or an outdated counterpart to the so-called 'exact' sciences.
 Occult science states that mythology is the repository of man's most ancient science, and when correctly interpreted once more, it is destined to sound the death knell of all the false theologies it has unwittingly given birth to.